 With a little persistence, you can attract orioles to your yard within a few weeks.
 By using these rules of thumb, you can have this colorful resident for the entire summer season.

 Tips for Attracting Orioles: Orange and Early

-Orioles are attracted to bright, vibrant colors.
+Orioles are attracted to bright, vibrant colors in a quiet setting with nearby trees and bushes to perch from.
 We found that having an orange feeder or using real cut orange halves draws the bird in for the feast.
 Set the sliced orange halves in a shallow bit of water to discourage ants.
 Replace the oranges daily.
 If you see black gunk form, clean off the area.
 Mold can be harmful to the birds.

 Offer Orioles and Accessible Feeder and Simple Nectar

 Keep the Oriole Feeder Out in the Open